 Wi-Fi and broadband internet access are integral to being an active and engaged citizen in today's world.
 Often, however, municipal internet projects are deployed in downtowns or affluent city centers while less economically developed areas are left behind, furthering the digital divide and isolating the advantages of technology to small sections of a city.

-To close this gap, several cities have launched projects aimed at offering free, secure Wi-Fi across all regions of their city.
+To close this gap, several cities have launched projects aimed at offering free, secure citywide Wi-Fi.

 San Francisco announced in October its plans to offer residents 1-gigabit connections as part of a citywide $1.5 billion project.